tgaff/goat_tracker_95/README.md

 ## Stretch Challenges

+Feel free to choose any of the following challenges:

+#### CRUD challenge

+**Create:** Add a way to submit a new goat.
+The API is restful and will respond correctly to `POST /api/goats`.

+* Your form, and page can look however you want.
+* Display the created goat OR re-display the index page after creation.

+**Delete:** Next add a way to remove a goat.

+* Add a button to the goats-show page to send a delete request.
+* Display the index page after a successful delete.

+**Update:** Allow users to submit updates.

 #### Mapping challenge

+This is an ADVANCED challenge.

 Let's track the location of our goats and learn about integrating google maps with angular.